-Welcome to my blog!
+Welcome to my blog, which at this instant has 4,574 posts containing 2,978,434 words (these are dynamic figures).
 I’m interested in the ancient world, and the early Christians within it; in the ancient texts and the manuscripts in which these reach us; and in the free circulation of information about all this online.

 Back in 1997 I started the Tertullian Project website.
 While compiling this, I kept coming across English translations of works by the early Christians which were not already online.
 I reasoned that no-one would scan them unless I did; and so I became the editor of the Additional Fathers collection.

 In many cases, I was led to search out the full text by the use of “quotations” in anti-Christian polemic online.
 This has often tried to show that the Fathers advocated something or other which sounds damaging, using selective (mis)quotation.
 This encouraged me to scan complete texts and place them online.

 Over the last decade Google Books and Archive.org altered the situation greatly.
 I no longer scan so much material.
 Instead I have concentrated on material where no English translation exists, and on finding ways to make or to commission such translations.
 Sometimes making a translation from French or Italian is valuable, if non-scholarly, because so many people can’t read either.

 There are texts which only exist in the obscure Oriental languages like Armenian, Coptic, Syriac, Arabic, etc. Few look at these, but precious snippets about antiquity survive in them.
 So someone like myself can help to open up these fields by making these available.

 While looking at these obscure writings, I became interested in the question of how ancient texts physically reach us, in surviving ancient and medieval hand-written copies — manuscripts.
 I have compiled notes on what manuscripts exist for various ancient texts here.